jaceuk/svelte-blog-v3/src/posts/why-start-a-blog.md

 ---
 title: 'Why start a blog?'
 date: '2022-05-29'
-excerpt: "So I've finally decided to take the plunge and start a blog but why on earth would I do such a crazy thing?"
+intro: "So I've finally decided to take the plunge and start a blog but why on earth would I do such a crazy thing?"
 tags: ['Misc']
 ---